dotlang/language/README.md

 3. Example number 1 shows usage of label types to define an enum type to represent days of week.
 4. Example 2, defines a union variable with explicit type and changes it's value to other types in next two examples.
 5. Example 5, uses `typeOf` function to check if there is an integer type inside previously defined union variable.
 6. You can use the syntax in example 6 to cast a union to another type.
-It will throw error if cast is not possible.
+It will also give a boolean to indicate if the casting was successful.
 7. Example 7, uses `switch` expression to check and match for type of data inside union.
 8. `union[int, union[float, string]]` will be simplified to `union[int, float, string]`